svx/cv/README.md

 ## Installation

 * [Fork](https://github.com/sharu725/online-cv/fork) the repository;
-* Go to settings and set master branch as Github Pages source;
+* Go to settings and set main branch as Github Pages source;
-* Your new site should be ready at `https://<username>.github.io/online-cv/`;
+* Your new site should be ready at `https://<username>.github.io/cv/`;
-* Printable version of the site can be found at `https://<username>.github.io/online-cv/print`.
+* Printable version of the site can be found at `https://<username>.github.io/cv/print`.
 Use a third party link https://pdflayer.com/, https://www.web2pdfconvert.com/ etc to get the printable PDF.

 Change all the details from one place: `_data/data.yml`.